-Holidays to Gundogan are all about the beach, a 2-kilometre horseshoe of flawless white sand.
-But if you do ever tire of doing nothing, the bustle of Bodrum Town is just 30 minutes down the road.
+Holidays to Gundogan are all about the two-kilometre horseshoe of flawless white sand.
+But if you do want to switch it up, bustling Bodrum Town is 30 minutes' drive.

 A quiet spot on the Aegean

-For years Gundogan was the locals’ well-kept secret – now the word is out in on this quiet little place on Turkey’s southern peninsula.
-The resort deals in R&R, with the beach doing a good line in lazy days while the traditional restaurants serve up laid-back nights.
+For years, Gundogan was the locals’ well-kept secret – now the word is out in on this quiet little place on Turkey’s southern peninsula.
+The resort deals in R&R, with the beach doing a good line in lazy days and the traditional restaurants serving up laidback nights.
 And if you do want to ramp things up, lively Bodrum Town is only 30 minutes away.

 Blue Flag beach